 What Day is Recycle day?

 Recycle day is on Every Thursday Morning!
-If a holiday falls on recycling day, pick up will be the following day.
+If a Major holiday falls on or before recycling day, pick up will be the following day.
 The holidays are Christmas Day, Thanksgiving Day, New Years Day, July 4th, Labor Day, Memorial Day.

 No need to remove: Paper clips, stamps, address labels, staples, metal fasteners, cellophane address windows, rubber bands, bindings, plastic tabs.